-If you already own Skyrim and are thinking of trying Skyrim Special Edition, you may questions about how the improved version of Bethesda's RPG will work in terms of mods, saved games, and most importantly, modded saved games.
+If you already own The Elder Scrolls V: Skyrim and are thinking of trying Skyrim Special Edition, you may have questions about how the improved version of Bethesda's RPG will work in terms of mods, saved games, and most importantly, modded saved games.

 Here's what we know, and it's not all good news.
 We'll update this post with any additional information we discover.